A Developmental Model of Clergy Engagement with Suicide

 The goal of this study was to identify clergy skills for engagement with suicide in faith communities in the form of a developmental rubric.
 The rubric was based on interviews with 19 Protestant clergy, which produced rich descriptions of their suicide prevention skill development.
 Since clergy have a key role in suicide prevention but report being undertrained, this study addresses this issue by providing a usable rubric for developing suicide prevention training for clergy and a clear path for the development of their skills over time.
 Three rubrics were developed: a comprehensive version where each stage is described using around 100 words, a brief version where each stage is described using approximately 25 words or less, and a version where only a key phrase is used to describe each stage

-Once we have the three versions of the rubric ready to view, we will post them here, so bookmark this page and check back during the upcoming months. (talk with Michael about having a “hot spot” ready here to upload the information when we have it)
+Once we have the three versions of the rubric ready to view, we will post them here, so bookmark this page and check back during the upcoming months.

 For questions about the pending status of the results, feel free to email Karen Mason at firstname.lastname@example.org